AppMana/appmana-unity-plugin/README.md

 ### Tips and Tricks

- - To visualize an iPhone 12 Pro Mobile Safari viewport, add the screen resolution 780 x 1326.
+ - To visualize mobile viewports, switch to the Simulator view and choose an AppMana device profile by searching the word "AppMana" in the dropdown.
  - Use the `CinemachinePressableInputProvider` component to get Input System-based input for your Cinemachine cameras.
 Reference the `UI/Delta` input action for the **XY Axis**, and `UI/Click` for **Enable When Pressed** if you want to limit camemra looking while a pointer (touch or mouse) are pressed.

 ### Requirements and Limitations